nghiant2710/docs/nitrogen6x-alpine-node/content.md

 # How to use this image

-Systemd can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
-This will trigger systemd init system on the Docker image.
+OpenRC can be enabled by adding `ENV INITSYSTEM on` to your Dockerfile below the `FROM <Docker image>` line.
+This will trigger OpenRC init system on the Docker image.

 ## Create a `Dockerfile` in your Node.js app project

 	FROM resin/nitrogen6x-alpine-node:onbuild
-	# Enable systemd
+	# Enable OpenRC
 	ENV INITSYSTEM on
 	# replace this with your application's default port
 	EXPOSE 8888